m8pple/hpce-2013-cw2/README.md

 first, so that you can test it deterministically.

-Note that m gets smaller and smaller as it splits, so you need to worry about m<K at the leaves of the recursion.
-A simple solution is to use a guarded version, such that if m<=K the original code is used, and if m>K the new code is used.
+Note that m gets smaller and smaller as it splits, so you need to worry about m < K at the leaves of the recursion.
+A simple solution is to use a guarded version, such that if m < = K the original code is used, and if m > K the new code is used.

 An aside: you may find that the direct transform gets much more accurate after this re-write, and now passes all